MICLab-Unicamp/e2dhipseg/README.md

 # Software Requirements
+If you are using the binary release, no enviroment setup should be necessary besides FLIRT, if used.

-To run this code, you need the following libraries installed:
+To run this code, you need to have the following libraries installed:

 python3\
 pytorch >= 0.4.0 and torchvision\